mtabini/go-bowtie/README.md

 Bowtie is an HTTP middleware for Go.
 It makes heavy use of interfaces to provide a programming model that is both idiomatic and easily extensible (with, hopefully, relatively minimal overhead).

+Here's a bit of info on [how Bowtie compares to other Go Web frameworks](#bowtie-compared-to-other-go-frameworks).

 ## Getting started

 Standing up a [basic Bowtie](#The-quick-server) server with a default router and a few useful middlewares only requires a few lines of code: